-Natural acoustic instruments express the inner silence of the Awakened One and Invite you to the depths of music and silence.
+Buddha Moon is a wonderful collection of Indian ragas that reminds us of Buddha’s enlightenment.
+The acoustic instruments express the inner silence of the Awakened One and invite us into the depths of our own silence.

-In all four of the tracks here, which amount to a solid hour of excellent meditation and relaxing music, the instruments are acoustic and very organic.
-The music was recorded live in India at dawn on a full moon morning.
+This music was recorded in India at dawn on a full moon morning in May.
 This is the time at which, according to tradition, Buddha reached enlightenment.
-It is also said to be the time at which he was both conceived and when he left his body.
+It is also said to be the time at which he was both conceived and left his body.
+The result is mostly improvised, with the music owing organically between dierent motifs as the morning progresses.